 - The mast has to be made of carbon fiber to be strong enough to stand without stays, and light enough to be easily stepped by one person- a mere 20 pounds.
 Expensive, sure, but the boat would have been imperfect with a mast of any other material.

 - Larger boats spend their lives in marinas for lack of crew, unballasted ones lack the seaworthiness to venture very far from shore.
 The PAINE 14 is small enough to be taken sailing on a whim in any waterway reachable by road, but heavily ballasted so as to be very seaworthy once you get there.
-She is unsinkable thanks to large buoyancy tanks fore and aft, is so stable she literally cannot be turned upside-down, and if swamped floats dead level fore and aft with 10 inches of freeboard so all you have to do is bail her out and sail away.
+She is unsinkable thanks to large buoyancy tanks fore and aft, is so stable she literally cannot be turned upside-down, and if swamped floats dead level fore and aft with 10 inches of freeboard to the coaming tops so all you have to do is bail her out and sail away.
 Or wait for her battery-powered bailing system to do it for you.

 - The PAINE 14 cockpit, where all the fun happens, occupies far more than half of the entire boat- larger than that on many boats twice her size.